shiimizu/ComfyUI-PhotoMaker-Plus/README.md

 ## Features of this `Plus` version

 * Better face resemblance by using `CLIPImageProcessor` like in the original code.
-* Automatic PhotoMaker LoRA detection and loading in the LoraLoader nodes.
+* Automatic PhotoMaker LoRA detection & loading via the LoraLoader nodes.
 * Customizable trigger word
 * Allows multiple trigger words in the prompt
 * Extra nodes such as `PhotoMakerStyles` and `PrepImagesForClipVisionFromPath`